mongodb/specifications/source/server-discovery-and-monitoring/server-monitoring.rst

 Despite the cost of the additional connection per server, we chose this option as the safest and least likely to result in surprising behavior under load.

-Monitors MUST use the isMaster command to measure RTT
+Monitors MUST use the hello or legacy hello command to measure RTT
-'''''''''''''''''''''''''''''''''''''''''''''''''''''
+''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-In the streaming protocol, clients could use either the "ping" or "isMaster" command to measure RTT.
-This spec chooses "isMaster" for consistency with the polling protocol as well as consistency with the initial RTT provided the connection handshake which also uses the isMaster command.
-Additionally, mongocryptd does not allow the ping command but does allow isMaster.
+In the streaming protocol, clients could use the "ping", "hello", or legacy hello commands to measure RTT.
+This spec chooses "hello" or legacy hello for consistency with the polling protocol as well as consistency with the initial RTT provided the connection handshake which also uses the hello or legacy hello commands.
+Additionally, mongocryptd does not allow the ping command but does allow hello or legacy hello.

 Why not use `awaitedTimeMS` in the server response to calculate RTT in the streaming protocol?
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-One approach to calculating RTT in the streaming protocol would be to have the server return an ``awaitedTimeMS`` in its ``isMaster`` response.
+One approach to calculating RTT in the streaming protocol would be to have the server return an ``awaitedTimeMS`` in its ``hello`` or legacy hello response.
 A driver could then determine the RTT by calculating the difference between the initial request, or last response, and the ``awaitedTimeMS``.

 We rejected this design because of a number of issue with the unreliability of clocks in distributed sytems.
 Clocks skew between local and remote system clocks.
 This approach mixes